tonyogara/Exactest/README.md

 ## Features
 List of features ready
 * Feature: Launch.feature - Check launching the application works.
-* Feature: Contact_Us.feature - Check Contact Us functionality
+* Feature: Contact_Us.feature - Check "Contact Us" page functionality

 To-do list:
-* Feature: Check all links land on the correct page
+* Feature: Check all links land on the correct pages

 ## Status
 Project is in progress.
 More features will be added.
-Work up to now has been to set up the framework and prove that the features created run as expected
+Work up to now has been to set up the framework and prove that the features that were created run as expected

 ## Inspiration
 Learning from different websites on Youtube.
-Alot of problems solved by referencing the "Stackoverflow" website.
+Many of the problems solved by referencing the "Stackoverflow" website.

 ## Contact
 Created by [tony.ogara@gmail.com) - feel free to contact me!